-– Rest—Sometimes the simplest advice is the hardest to follow, especially for regular gym-goers who rely heavily on their routines and find it exceedingly difficult to “take a day” even when legitimately injured, much less moderately sore.
-They forget that muscle fibers actually tear during strenuous exertion and if they desire to build muscle, it takes time for this repetitive cycle of break down and build up to occur—about 48 hours to be exact.
+Sometimes the simplest advice is the hardest to follow, especially for regular gym-goers who rely heavily on their routines and find it exceedingly difficult to “take a day” even when legitimately injured, much less moderately sore.
+They forget that muscle fibers actually tear during strenuous exertion and if they desire to build muscle, it takes time for this repetitive cycle of breakdown and build-up to occur—about 48 hours to be exact.
 If you lift hard on a Monday, don’t expect to duplicate that intense workout on Tuesday.
 Muscles must have downtime to repair/rebuild.
 If you don’t give your muscles a break, they simply won’t get stronger.

-– Ice—The Holy Grail of muscle relief for many exercise enthusiasts.
+The Holy Grail of muscle relief for many exercise enthusiasts is using ice.
 Simply put, icing can diminish, if not completely stop, the lactic acid buildup that often follows a strenuous workout.
-More and more long-distance runners take to their tubs—ice cold ones (ice included!)—for 8-10 minutes after particularly challenging long runs.
+More and more long-distance runners take to their tubs—ice-cold ones (ice included!)—for 8-10 minutes after particularly challenging long runs.
 The results?
-Little to no muscle soreness.
+Little to no sore muscles.
 Of course, you don’t have to be a ½-marathoner to enjoy the benefits of icing your muscles.
-Ice numbs up sore areas and also diminishes swelling.
+Ice numbs sore areas and also diminishes swelling.
 But remember, icing is all about timing.
-If you ice an area for too long, you could possibly damage skin.
+If you ice an area for too long, you could possibly damage the skin.
 If you don’t ice the area for long enough, you won’t get the full benefits.

-– Analgesics—These medications reduce pain and discomfort.
-Though they’re not to be used as a first-line of defense against muscle soreness, aspirin and the like definitely have their place as a means of easing muscle pain.
+Analgesics are medications that reduce pain and discomfort.
+Though they’re not to be used as the first line of defense against sore muscles, aspirin and the like definitely have their place as a means of easing muscle pain.

-– Hydration and Stretching—Believe it or not, upping your intake of water (combined with stretching) can dramatically reduce muscle pain.
-As you stretch, lactic acid buildup is “squeezed out.”
+Believe it or not, upping your intake of water (combined with stretching) can dramatically reduce sore muscles.
+As you stretch, the lactic acid buildup is being “squeezed out.”
 The extra consumption of water also provides a great environment for the lactic acid to be flushed out.

-Don’t let muscle soreness keep you down.
+Don’t let sore muscles keep you down.
 Use these guidelines to get a leg up on pain and get back to your regular workout.